-CEI conducts non-utility operations through four active subsidiaries, CES, CEDI, CEEI, and CECI., as well as a steam business through CECONY. number of general considerations support New CEI's retention of the steam business and non-utility businesses of CEI.
+A number of general considerations also support New CEI's retention of the steam business and non-utility businesses of CEI.
 First, as indicated above, the businesses in question provide benefits to customers, investors and the public.
-Second, the Transaction is, at heart, a utility combination, in which the non-utility businesses, excluding the steam business, are small and only incidentally involved, amounting, in the aggregate, to less than 2% of consolidated revenues of the CEI system for the fiscal year ended December 31, 1998 and less than 1.5% of the pro forma 1998 consolidated revenues of the New CEI system after giving effect to the Merger.
+Second, the Transaction is, at heart, a utility combination, in which the non-utility businesses, excluding the steam business, are small and only incidentally involved, amounting, in the aggregate, to less than 5% of consolidated revenues of the CEI system for the fiscal year ended December 31, 1999 and less than 5% of the pro forma 1998 consolidated revenues of the New CEI system after giving effect to the Merger.
 Accordingly, the nonutility businesses sought to be retained will clearly occupy a subordinate position to the integrated electric and gas systems which will constitute the primary business of New CEI.
-Third, this is not a case in which an existing registered holding company system is acquiring solely non-utility interests; rather, New CEI is only seeking authorization to retain the non-utility interests held by CEI before the Transaction.
-Lastly, CECI is considering seeking qualification as an Exempt Telecommunications Company under Section 34 of the Act and the Federal Communications Commission's ("FCC") regulations implementing that section.
-For these reasons, New CEI submits that the Commission should find that retention of CEI's non-utility systems as subsidiaries in the New CEI system is permitted under section 11(b)(1).
+Third, this is not a case in which an existing registered holding company system is acquiring solely non-utility interests; rather, New CEI is only seeking authorization to retain the non-utility interests held by CEI (and those previously authorized by the Commission and held by NU) before the Transaction.
+Lastly, in the case of CECI, management is seeking qualification for it as an ETC under Section 34 of the Act and the Federal Communications Commission's ("FCC") regulations implementing that For these reasons, New CEI submits that the Commission should find that retention of CEI's non-utility systems as subsidiaries in the New CEI system is permitted under section 11(b)(1).